jimnanney/jimnanney.github.io/source/_posts/2012-11-25-remote-pairing-lessons-learned.markdown

 * tmux is a great tool, however keybinding and scrollbuffers are hard to overcome.
 * Google+ Hangouts and screensharing are slow, but essential to vercoming the small setup issues
 * Custom vim and tmux keybindings are also a hinderence.
 Less is more.
-* In your first session between two unfamiliar people, expect tool problems to be the big issue and take most of the time allotted..
+* In your first session between two unfamiliar people, expect tool problems to be the big issue and take most of the time allotted.

 ### Suggestions
 * The first time, pair with someone who has done it before, lean on their experience.